jbcodeforce/eda-studies/docs/techno/kafka/index.md

 * Each record consists of a key, a value (the data payload as byte array), a timestamp and some metadata.
 * Producers publish data records to topic and consumers subscribe to topics.
 When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
 If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
 Producers hold a pool of buffers to keep records not yet transmitted to the server.
-* Kafka store log data in its `log.dir` and topic maps to subdirectories in this log directory.
+* Kafka stores log data in its `log.dir` and topics map to subdirectories in this log directory.
 * **Kafka** uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, running in parallel, and messages can be broadcasted to multiple groups.
 * Consumer performs asynchronous pull to the connected brokers via the subscription to a topic.